dianashams/missing-data-in-healthcare/README.md

 ### Method

-* The missing data will be created by using the function 'ampute', from a widely used imputation package ['mice'](https://rianneschouten.github.io/mice_ampute/vignette/ampute.html).
+* Missing values will be created using customized functions to allow simulating different
-* The missing data will be simulated with various
   * missingness mechanisms (MAR, MCAR, MNAR),
   * percentage of missing data (0% - 50%).